 Dr. Natalie Chrastil is an Associate Director for the Division of Youth Services (DYS) and provides oversight and leadership to the operations component of the Division.
 This includes finance, staff development and training, research and evaluation, nutrition and food services, records, data management and analysis, facility management and capitol construction projects.

 Al Estrada is an Associate Director for the Division of Youth Services (DYS) and provides oversight of the four DYS Regional Offices.
-This includes the Colorado Youth Detention Continuum (formerly SB 91-94), Contract Residential Program Operations, and the operation of the client management and juvenile parole system.
+This includes the Colorado Youth Detention Continuum (formerly SB 91-94), Behavioral Health and Medical Services, Contract Residential Program Operations, and the operation of the client management and juvenile parole system.

-Kristen Withrow, LCSW, CACII is an Associate Director for the Division of Youth Services (DYS) providing oversight of 12 state operated secure youth centers and educational services for the Division of Youth Services.
+Kristen Withrow, LCSW, CACII is an Associate Director for the Division of Youth Services (DYS) providing oversight of 15 state-operated secure youth centers and educational services for the Division of Youth Services.